new-sankaku/stable-diffusion-webui-simple-manga-maker/README.md

 - **Image Effects**: Sepia, grayscale, gamma, blur, vibrance, pixelation.
 - **Image Effects(Glfx)**: Unsharp Mask, Zoom Blur, Dot Screen, Hexagonal Pixelate, Ink, Hue / Saturation
 - **Text**: Vertical writing, horizontal writing, bold, shadow, outline, neon, a variety of fonts suitable for comics.
+- **Image text**: Preset text for images.
+- **Effect 1**: One-click process to convert color images to black and white tones.
+- **Effect 2**: 25 types of blend modes, similar to those found in Adobe Photoshop and other software.
 - **Undo/Redo Function**: Freely undo or redo changes while editing.
 - **Project Save/Load**: Save and load work-in-progress projects to continue from where you left off.
 - **Settings Save/Load**: Save and load settings changed in the extension for a consistent and hassle-free workflow.